- A Roman instance of the name

 - for the true forebears of Geffrey Plante Genest (forefather of the English Plantagenets) in France; and,

-- for a more direct cultural Plantagenet-Plant link in England (than the claimed indirect linkage, in the debunked Razes genealogy, of Planta to Plantard and hence to Plantagenet).
+- for a more direct cultural Plantagenet-Plant link in England (than the indirect linkage that is claimed in the debunked Razes genealogy, of Planta to Plantard and hence to Plantagenet).

 The debunked Razes genealogy claims that a blood line Planta in England descended from the Plantards.
 However, I know of no accredited evidence for that.
 In the context of the true evidence, there are various possibilities by which `Plant like' names could have arrived in England, such as..